 Anyway, I am a person who loves innovation especially in the form of a gadget.
 Let’s explore some gadgets to help us create our Sicilian cuisine.

 The Lavazza compact coffee maker is a good choice.
 It is made in Italy and is very sturdy.
 All you need is a simple touch and you get the perfect coffee every time.
 Lavazza is a brand that Italians love.
 Most Italians will drink nothing but Lavazza coffee.

 This particular coffee machine lets you choose the temperature, quantity per cup and if you ask nicely it memorizes the settings for you so no need to reenter them.

 Moka Coffee Machine

 Italians and their coffee is a relationship I am just beginning to understand.
-While we have our favorites here in the US when you drink coffee in the home of an Italian, chances are the brewed coffee comes from a Moka Coffee Maker.
-I found one at Amazon.
-Shop now
+While we have our favorites here in the US, when you drink coffee in the home of an Italian, chances are the brewed coffee comes from a Moka Coffee Maker.

 The Italians drink espresso, and this is just the coffee maker to serve expresso to guests.
 The Italian brand choice for stovetop coffee makers is Bialetti.
 This eight-sided coffee maker has a sturdy aluminum construction and lasts forever.
 It even gets better as it gets older.

 To use it, pour water into the bottom part and fill the filter with ground espresso.
 On the stove, heat the water until it boils and the liquid espresso moves to the upper chamber of the pot.
 Now it is ready to be poured into an awaiting espresso cup.